-For the mercury-investigation component of WQPP, data collected during initial monitoring indicates effluent sampling at additional outfalls and instream reaches needs to be incorporated in future WQPP revisions to help prioritize future abatement actions and to delineate mercury sources.
+For the WQPP mercury-investigation component, effluent sampling at various outfalls and instream reaches is being conducted to help prioritize future abatement actions and to delineate mercury sources.

-In 2013, monitoring conducted under WQPP included dry-weather sampling at a number of instream points in the WOC watershed upstream, within, and downstream from ORNL and ORNL NPDES outfalls where previous monitoring or site history has shown the potential for effluent mercury.
+In 2014, monitoring conducted under WQPP included dry-weather sampling at a number of instream points in the WOC watershed upstream, within, and downstream from ORNL and ORNL NPDES outfalls where previous monitoring or site history has shown the potential for effluent mercury.
 Flow measurements were made for instream and outfall sampling locations.
 Concentration and flux values were measured and calculated.
-Selected results of the 2013 monitoring are shown in Fig. 5.28, and complete mercury monitoring results are available in the Oak Ridge Environmental Information System (OREIS).
+Selected results of the 2014 monitoring are shown in Fig. 5.25, and complete mercury monitoring results are available in the Oak Ridge Environmental Information System (OREIS).
 Access to this system can be requested via email (oreis@ettp.doe.gov) or by telephone (865-574-3257).